WCSim/WCSim/README.md

 5) Run WCSim
 6) To exit the docker image `exit`

-(Note: You only need to use the `docker run` command once to create the container.
-Once created you changes are saved in that container instance and you can start and stop the container at any time with  `docker start WCSim` and `docker stop WCSim`);
+Note: You only need to use the `docker run` command once to create the container.
+Once created you changes are saved in that container instance and you can start the container at any time with `docker start -i WCSim`

 Extra docker commands:
 1) See all images `docker images`